OuiSURF/Surf_Maps/README.md

 ## Last update

-12th February 2024 - Last map added: surf_boogie_woogie - 825 Maps
+20th February 2024 - Last map added: surf_ruse - 826 Maps

 ## Contact me
 On discord - .0ui - for any issue with / missing a map.